 Shared Parental Leave (SPL) is designed to give parents more choice and flexibility in how they share the care of their child in the first year following birth or adoption.
-SPL applies to babies who are due to be born on or after the 5 April 2015, or for children who are matched / placed for adoption on or after 5 April 2015.

 SPL allows mothers, fathers, partners and adopters to choose how to share a period of leave between them after their child is born or matched / placed for adoption.
 This could include both parents being off work at the same time and/or taking it in turns to have periods of leave to look after the child.